 “I am the way and the truth and the life.
 No one comes to the Father except through me.”

-Kim had grown up believing in everything, and she was confronted with the proposition that either the religion she grew up with was right, or Jesus was right.
+Kim had grown up believing in everything.
+What Jesus said confronted her with the proposition that the religion she grew up with was wrong.

 As she continued reading, she was asking in her heart, “Where are you God?
 Do you really exist?
 Please help me.”
 She had no peace in her life.
 She was heavily burdened with all she had been through.
 She continued to carry the bitterness and anger that burned inside her.

 She continued out of curiosity to read the New Testament, drawn to the person of Jesus, who had suffered also, like her.
 At the same time, she prayed for one friend with whom she could share her burdens.
 She was isolated and friendless, and she didn’t want to live anymore.

 At this time, her brother-in-law’s cousin visited the family.
 She knew he was a Christian, so she asked him her questions.
 He said, “Only one Jesus died on the cross to save us from our sins”, This is what she had read, but to that point she didn’t believe it.

 He invited her to church.
 She went for several months, but nothing really changed for her until Christmas.

 Her brother-in-law’s cousin asked her “Do you know why we celebrate Christmas?”
 Of, course she did not.
 With the explanation and the message in the church service, she learned for the first time about God becoming man, who was called Jesus.
 He said, “If you will open your hearts and accept him, he will bring peace and take away any burden.”